The War Wagon: Plot

 The next day, Hyatt rigs a bridge with bottles of nitro, Levi blocks the war wagon's route with a felled tree, Lomax and Jackson set up a booby trap in a narrow gorge, and Pierce and his guards set out with the gold in the war wagon.
 Kiowa warriors create a distraction that briefly draws off the wagon's guards, causing them to be stranded on the other side of a canyon when the bridge explodes behind the wagon.
-Some more Kiowa warriors attack the wagon to get the gold for themselves, but a newly-installed Gatling gun forces them to retreat.
+Some more Kiowa warriors attack the wagon to get the gold for themselves, but a newly installed Gatling gun forces them to retreat.

 The fallen tree diverts the wagon into the gorge, and Jackson and Lomax spring their trap, killing the drivers.
 Pierce shoots the last two of his men when they try to desert him, but the second shoots back as he dies, killing Pierce.
 The wagon crashes into a gulch, and Jackson's team hides the gold dust in some barrels of flour on Fletcher's cart.
 The Kiowa warriors arrive to take the gold, and Fletcher is killed when he attempts to stop them.
-Hyatt manages to use the last bottle of nitro to kill the chief and scare the remaining warriors away.
+Hyatt manages to use the last bottle of nitro to kill the leader Chief Wild Horse and scare the remaining warriors away.
 The explosion spooks the cart horses; as they flee, the flour barrels fall off the cart and break open next to a group of evacuating Kiowa women and children.
 Unaware that there is gold mixed in, they gather up the flour to feed themselves.

 Jackson reaches the cart first.
 In a hidden compartment, he finds $100,000 worth of gold that Fletcher intended to steal from his partners.
 Thinking they have lost everything, Levi returns to the Kiowas, and Lomax angrily takes Jackson's horse as payment.
 When Hyatt arrives with Kate, Jackson gives them a small amount of the dust, hiding the rest.
 When a furious Lomax confronts him, Jackson smugly tells Lomax that he has to be kept alive until the group meets in six months, as planned, to divide up the loot.